geudde/attic-chest/pages/02.season-1/05.meeting-05/21.cupids/docs.md

 &emsp;_Air, ‘Hey my Kitten my Kitten,’_

-O! my Quill, my Quill
+O! my quill, my quill
-And o my Quill so deary
+And o my quill so deary
-Such a fine Quill as mine
+Such a fine quill as mine
 Was never seen far no neary
 How can I fly up, up, up,
 How can I fly downy, downy,